MdReyadHossain/Data-Structure-and-Algorithm/README.md

 ## Getting Started

-> First of all you need to install letest version of python on your machine, Then follow these instruction:
+> First of all you need to install letest version of python on your machine, <br>Then follow these instruction:

 1. To run clone repository: